 Meet knitting pattern designers from all over the world and see samples of patterns up-close.
 Get a chance to meet your favourite indie-dyer and discover new yarns & fibre.
 See the full exhibitor list here:

 We hired one of Scotland's most popular 5 piece Ceilidh/Celtic Rock bands for our evening party on Friday, 10th March 2017 at the Corn Exchange.
 The Picts have played at Scotland's biggest open air musical, T in the Park and in front of 40000 people at Glasgow's Hogmanay celebrations, headlining the event.
 Other claims to fame include playing at the wedding of Dougie Payne (Travis) and Kelly MacDonald (Trainspotting).
 We've been told "knitters don't dance", but the last event sold out within 24 hours and if you look at the image gallery of the ceilidh it seems we've managed to prove that they do!

-Planning a trip to EYF 2017?
+Planning a trip to EYF?
 Edinburgh does have something for everyone.
 If you want to travel to the festival with family or a non-yarn loving friend/partner, worry not.
 Edinburgh has so much to offer for all tastes.
-A world heritage city with stunning architecture, a vibrant culture and arts scene and a staggering amount of restaurants and bars.
+It's a world heritage city with stunning architecture, a vibrant culture and arts scene and a staggering number of restaurants and bars.
 Check out the Visit Scotland website for some ideas.